Ancient mosaic from Israel equating Jesus with God on display in US

 Another clue is the patronage of a Roman officer named Gaianus who paid for the work, as mentioned in the mosaic itself.
 The fact that a Roman had contributed towards a Christian prayer house from his own pocket indicates a less antagonistic relationship between Romans and the early church than historians had previously assumed.

-The building was part of an ancient Jewish village called Kfar Othnai with a large Roman army encampment nearby, indicating that Jewish and Gentile believers may have been worshiping together back in the first centuries of the early church, even collaborating financially to build the place of worship.
+The building was part of an ancient Jewish village called Kfar Othnai with a large Roman army encampment nearby, indicating that Jewish and Gentile believers may have been worshipping together back in the first centuries of the early church, even collaborating financially to build the place of worship.

-The IAA has said the ancient structure could be interpreted as “The oldest Christian prayer house in the world… and in fact, it tells the story of Christianity even before it became official.”
+The IAA said the ancient structure could be interpreted as “the oldest Christian prayer house in the world… and in fact, it tells the story of Christianity even before it became official.”

-A part of the mosaic that will be of great interest is the inscription dedicating a table, most likely a Eucharist table, by a woman named Akeptous.
-Epigraphist Leah Di Segni gives this interpretation: "The God-loving Akeptous has offered the table to God Jesus Christ as a memorial."
+One part of the mosaic that will be of great interest is the inscription dedicating a table, most likely a Eucharist table, by a woman named Akeptous.

 The phrase “God Jesus Christ” is written in abbreviated form Θω Ιυ Χω with a line above the letters, a common technique in Greek biblical manuscripts to indicate a reference to the 'nomina sacra' (sacred name).